nikolakakis/geotour_crete_information/readme.txt

 You can find the plugin documentation on the plugin's website (add your website URL here).

 = Where can I get support for the plugin? =
-Please visit the plugin's support forum on WordPress.org (add your support forum URL here).
+Please contact me from the Geotour page (https://www.geotour.gr).

 == Screenshots ==